Chart Color Schemes

 Population growth drivers in Smithfield are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Smithfield's population is estimated at around 14,421 as of Feb 2026.
-This reflects an increase of 1,261 people (9.6%) since the 2021 Census, which reported a population of 13,160 people.
-The change is inferred from the resident population of 13,728 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 106 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,618 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Smithfield's growth rate exceeded both state (7.8%) and Greater Sydney levels, marking it as a growth leader in the region.
+As of Feb 2026, the estimated population of the suburb of Smithfield (NSW) is around 14,421.
+This reflects a growth of 1,261 people since the 2021 Census, which reported a population of 13,160.
+The change was inferred from AreaSearch's estimation of the resident population at 13,728 following examination of the ABS' latest ERP data release in June 2024 and an additional 106 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,618 persons per square kilometer, which is above the national average assessed by AreaSearch.
+Smithfield's growth rate of 9.6% since the 2021 census exceeded both the state (7.8%) and Greater Sydney averages, marking it as a growth leader in the region.
 Overseas migration contributed approximately 77.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb of Smithfield (NSW) is expected to grow by 572 persons to 2041, reflecting a decline of 1.8% in total over the 17 years.
+Based on aggregated SA2-level projections, the suburb of Smithfield (NSW) is expected to grow by 575 persons to 2041, reflecting a reduction of 0.8% in total over the 17-year period.

 Frequently Asked Questions - Population